-Expiration of subsidy funding contracts for over 1,500 affordable rental units and an uncertain future for remaining Act 173 projects means that the very low-income elderly tenants who occupy those units are likely to be displaced as rent rates spike above affordable limits for them, leaving those tenants in need of alternate housing.
-The average annual adjusted income of tenants residing in Act 173 Projects is a scant \$139.1810.
-As these tenants are also elderly and many are disabled, they do not have the ability to increase annual income levels through viable employment, leaving little to no room in the average tenant's annual budget to secure un-subsidized housing.
+The elderly tenants of rental units, are likely to be displaced due to the expiration of subsidy funding contracts for over 1,500 affordable rental units and an uncertain future for remaining Act 173 projects, means that the very low-income elderly tenants are likely to be displaced as rent rates spike above affordable limits for them.
+Leaving elderly tenants in need of alternate affordable housing.
+The average annual adjusted income of tenants residing in Act 173 Projects is a scant \$139.18.
+As many of these tenants are also elderly and many are also disabled, they do not have the ability to increase their annual income levels through viable employment.
+Leaving little or to no room in the average elderly tenant's annual budget to secure un-subsidized housing.
 Hurricane impacts to housing units in Puerto Rico resulted in an estimated unmet housing need of over \$33 billion.
-Data compiled during Puerto Rico's assessment of unmet needs reveals that rental housing stock suffered over \$7 billion in damages, with an estimated 376,234 damaged or destroyed rental units, thus significantly reducing the available housing options for displaced Act 173 tenants.11
+Data compiled during Puerto Rico's assessment of unmet needs reveals that rental housing stock suffered over \$7 billion in damages, with an estimated 376,234 damaged or destroyed rental units.
+Thus significantly reducing the available affordable housing options for displaced Act 173 Program tenants.